rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 ## Regexp rules

-Regexp rules are executed by the `regexp` module of rspamd.
+Regexp rules are executed by the `regexp` module of Rspamd.
 You can find a detailed description of the syntax in [the regexp module documentation](../modules/regexp.md)

 Here are some hints to maximise performance of your regexp rules: